Why Too Much Trust Is Death To Innovation Case Study Solution & Analysis

 Continue its acquisitions and mergers with significant costs on in R&D Program.

-Action and execution Technique
+Action and application Method

-Short Term Strategy (0-1 year).
+Short-term Strategy (0-1 year).

-Mid Term Strategy (1-5 years).
+Mid Term Plan (1-5 years).

 Long Term Strategy (1-10 years).